Back to all blogs

 The Threshold Effect

 Most people can tolerate a small amount of MSG.
-However, research suggests that reactions are most likely to occur when someone consumes a large dose—typically 3 grams or more—on an empty stomach.
+However, an extensive FASEB review (Federation of American Societies for Experimental Biology) commissioned by the FDA found that reactions are most likely to occur when someone consumes a large dose—typically 3 grams or more—on an empty stomach.
 For sensitive individuals, the "threshold" for a reaction might be much lower.
 If your gut barrier (the "leaky gut" concept) is compromised, more of these compounds may enter the bloodstream than intended, triggering systemic symptoms.

 Glutamate Receptors